gempy-project/gempy/README.md

 ### Installation

-Installing the latest release version of GemPy itself is easily done using PyPI:
+We provide the latest release version of *GemPy* via the **Conda** and **PyPi** package services.

+#### Conda

+`$ conda install gempy`

+#### PyPi

 `$ pip install gempy`

+#### Manual

-Otherwise you can clone the current repository:
+Otherwise you can clone the current repository by downloading is manually or by using Git by calling

 `$ git clone https://github.com/cgre-aachen/gempy.git`

-And manually install it using the following command in the repository directory:
+and then manually install it using the provided Python install file by calling

 `$ python install.py`

+in the cloned or downloaded repository folder.

 ## Documentation

-Extensive documentation for GemPy is hosted at [gempy.readthedocs.io](http://gempy.readthedocs.io/), explaining its capabilities, [the theory behind it](http://gempy.readthedocs.io/Kriging.html) and providing detailed [tutorials](http://gempy.readthedocs.io/tutorial.html) on how to use it.
+Extensive documentation for *GemPy* is hosted at [gempy.readthedocs.io](http://gempy.readthedocs.io/), explaining its capabilities, [the theory behind it](http://gempy.readthedocs.io/Kriging.html) and providing detailed [tutorials](http://gempy.readthedocs.io/tutorial.html) on how to use it.

+## References

+* Calcagno, P., Chilès, J. P., Courrioux, G., & Guillen, A. (2008).
+Geological modelling from field data and geological knowledge: Part I. Modelling method coupling 3D potential-field interpolation and geological rules.
+Physics of the Earth and Planetary Interiors, 171(1-4), 147-157.
+* Lajaunie, C., Courrioux, G., & Manuel, L. (1997).
+Foliation fields and 3D cartography in geology: principles of a method based on potential interpolation.
+Mathematical Geology, 29(4), 571-584.